 Creating in the Classroom

 You can use Buncee for all kinds of creations and digital storytelling projects in the classroom.
 Buncee won the American Association of School Librarians’ award as one of the 2017 Best Websites for Teaching & Learning in the category of Digital Storytelling – and this open-ended creation tool can be used across the content areas.
-Once you dive into the tool, you and your students will have access to a media library with thousands of graphics, video recordings, and audio recordings, along with the option for a web image search.
+After you dive into the tool, you and your students will have access to a media library.
+The library includes thousands of graphics, video recordings, and audio recordings, along with the option for a web image search.
 Students have a wide variety of choice in how they’d like to visualize and share their learning.

 5 Ways To Use Buncee for Visualization & Retention

 Students can create visual representations of vocabulary words using Buncee’s library of stickers, animations, and media tools.
-You can explore examples of how one classroom used Buncee to gain a deeper understanding of human body vocabulary in this blog on Buncee’s website.
+You can also explore examples of how one classroom used Buncee to gain a deeper understanding of human body vocabulary in this blog on Buncee’s website.

 Science Theories & Processes